 When it comes to restricted party screening, due diligence may stop business because a debarred person is caught trying to circumvent your due diligence process (this is where automating the screening process can come in handy).
 Sometimes, restricted party screening can inadvertently put the brakes on a legitimate business transaction instead.
 This often occurs when a name is common, and if no additional criteria (e.g., business name, address, etc.) are entered during a search.

 This was the case when a parts supplier applied to become a vendor to a mid-sized manufacturer.
 When the manufacturer performed their due diligence and screened the potential supplier (yes, vendors and suppliers should be screened), a prominent employee at the supplier appeared on a list.
 The manufacturer denied the supplier’s application.
-After some discussion and research, additional detail from the supplier, the manufacturer was eventually able to determine that the Denied Party Screening match was a false alert and begin the business relationship.
+After some discussion, research, and additional details from the supplier, the manufacturer was eventually able to determine that the Denied Party Screening match was a false alert and begin the business relationship.

 When an individual or entity returns a result, they may not be the same party as the one on a watch list.
-It’s worth the time to perform additional due diligence on matches to ensure that legitimate business opportunities are not lost.
-Perhaps the date of birth doesn’t match, the location, or another detail could clarify the status of a false alert.
+It is worth the time to perform additional due diligence on matches to ensure that legitimate business opportunities are not lost.
+Perhaps the date of birth doesn’t match, the location, or another detail which could clarify the status of a false alert.

-It is important to consider which list the name appears on.
-Industry or context specific lists are intended to prevent business only within that context.
+It is important to consider which list the name appears on as well.
+Industry or context-specific lists are intended to prevent business only within that context.
 The General Services Administration (GSA) lists or state-wide Medicare/Medicaid debarments lists are good examples of context specific lists.